 - Motor vehicle matters involving only property damage issues

 - Claims originating in the Civil Resolution Tribunal

 Court staff set a time for the settlement conference and will send you notice of the date and time.
 The registrar must serve all parties with notice at least 28 days before the settlement conference.
 They usually take place at a meeting room in the courthouse and are closed to the public.
 Typically, the conference will last from 30 minutes to an hour.

 About two-thirds of all Small Claims cases are resolved at a settlement conference, without going to trial.
 It is important to be well prepared for a settlement conference.
 Remember that going to trial is time consuming and stressful.

 What to Expect

-At the settlement conference, you will sit at a table with a judge and the other parties.
+Settlement conferences will usually take place using Microsoft (MS) Teams audio conference or video conference or by telephone, unless a judge or judicial justice otherwise orders or directs.
+If you need an alternate method of attendance you must make an application to a Registrar pursuant to Rule 16(2)(c.1).
 The judge moderates the conference and will likely wear business attire, rather than robes.
 The judge will say a few words and ask all the parties to give brief summaries of their cases.
 The judge will then lead all the parties in a discussion on what, if anything, you can agree on.

 None of the conversations at the settlement conference can be used at trial.
 The conference provides an opportunity for discussion that is “without prejudice and off the record”.